HunterKart/proficiency-faculty-evaluation/docs/front-end-spec.md

     -   **`WordCloudChart`**: A client component wrapping `echarts-wordcloud`.
     -   **`FilterBar`**: A component that groups all standard filter dropdowns.
     -   **`ModeSwitcher`**: The control used by Admins and Department Heads to switch their data view context.
     -   **`CommentViewerDialog`**: A dialog component triggered by clicking on a chart segment.
-It displays anonymized comments and enforces the anonymity threshold by showing a privacy message if the response count is too low.
+It displays anonymized comments.
+        -   **Anonymity Enforcement:** The component **must** enforce the university-wide anonymity threshold.
+If the number of comments for the selected group is below this threshold, it will display a privacy message (e.g., "More responses are needed before individual comments can be shown") instead of the comments themselves.
-        -   **_Developer Note:_** _This component must fetch its data exclusively from the dedicated **`Comment Data Service`** to ensure server-side enforcement of anonymity thresholds._
+        -   **_Developer Note:_** _This component **must** fetch its data exclusively from the dedicated **`Comment Data Service`**.
+This service is responsible for enforcing the anonymity threshold by checking the value from the `UniversitySetting` table (e.g., a setting named `anonymity_threshold`) on the server-side before returning any comment data._
-    -   **`NotificationPanel`**: A component, likely a dropdown or sheet, that contains a list of `NotificationItem` components.
+    -   **`NotificationPanel`**: A component, likely a `shadcn/ui` `<Sheet>` or `<Popover>`, that contains a list of `NotificationItem` components.
 Its trigger (e.g., a bell icon in the main header) **must display a real-time indicator** (e.g., a red dot) instantly when a new notification is received via the WebSocket connection, without requiring a page refresh.
+The panel will display notifications fetched from the `/api/notifications` endpoint, which returns records from the `Notification` data model.
+It should include tabs or filters for "All" and "Unread" notifications.
-    -   **`NotificationItem`**: A reusable component to display a single notification in a list or panel, providing key information (title, message, timestamp) and a clear call-to-action button.
+    -   **`NotificationItem`**: A reusable component designed to render a single record from the `Notification` data model.
+        -   **Purpose:** To display a notification's content, timestamp, and status in a clear, consistent format.
+        -   **Data Contract:** The component will accept a prop of type `Notification`.
+        -   **Key Elements:**
+            -   An icon determined by the `action_type` (e.g., a checkmark for `IMPORT_COMPLETE`, a flag for `FLAG_RESOLUTION`).
+            -   The main notification `content` text.
+            -   A relative timestamp derived from the `created_at` field (e.g., "5 minutes ago").
+            -   An "unread" status indicator (e.g., a blue dot) if `status` is `'unread'`.
+        -   **Interactions:**
+            -   Clicking the item marks it as read (API call to `PATCH /api/notifications/{id}`) and can navigate the user to a relevant page if the `action_type` implies a destination (e.g., a `FLAG_RESOLUTION` notification navigates to the resolved flag's detail view).
+            -   An "archive" action will be available to change the notification's `status` to `'archived'`.

 ---